 These observations can help you pinpoint specific areas where your staff could benefit from training.

-Let’s delve into the most critical aspects of restaurant management:
+Let’s delve into the most critical aspects of restaurant management (that should all be top of your list for manager training).

 Manager-employee communication skills